dylan-lang/dylan-programming-book/source/start.rst

 is ``19``.
 The listener displays any return values and output produced by the expression.

+.. topic:: Environment note:

-*Environment note:* Our hypothetical development environment does not represent any particular Dylan development environment.
+   Our hypothetical development environment does not represent any particular Dylan development environment.
 The Dylan language does not require a development environment, so any given implementation may not provide one.

 Simple arithmetic operations
 ----------------------------